dev-iayush27/SwiftInterviewPrepration/README.md

 print(color[0]) // prints Brown
 ```

+## 14. Memory Management: (ARC)
+Memory management in Swift is primarily handled by Automatic Reference Counting (ARC), which automatically manages the allocation and deallocation of memory for your objects.
+However, it's essential to understand how ARC works and how to manage memory effectively to avoid issues like retain cycles and memory leaks.

+Here are some key concepts related to memory management in Swift:

+1. **Automatic Reference Counting (ARC):**
+   - Swift uses ARC to track and manage your app's memory usage.
+   - ARC keeps track of how many references exist to each instance of a class.
+When the number of references becomes zero, ARC deallocates the instance's memory.

+2. **Strong References:**
+   - By default, Swift uses strong references when you create instances of classes.
+   - A strong reference means that an object remains in memory as long as at least one strong reference to it exists.
+   - Example:
+     ```swift
+     class Person {
+         var name: String
+         init(name: String) {
+             self.name = name
+         }
+     }

+     var person1: Person? = Person(name: "Alice")
+     var person2 = person1
+     person1 = nil // person1's reference is set to nil, but person2 still holds a strong reference
+     ```

+3. **Weak References:**
+   - Weak references are used to avoid retain cycles, which can lead to memory leaks.
+   - Weak references don't keep a strong hold on the instance they reference.
+If the instance is deallocated, a weak reference automatically becomes nil.
+   - Example:
+     ```swift
+     class Person {
+         var name: String
+         weak var friend: Person?
+         init(name: String) {
+             self.name = name
+         }
+     }

+     var alice: Person? = Person(name: "Alice")
+     var bob: Person? = Person(name: "Bob")

+     alice?.friend = bob
+     bob?.friend = alice // Without weak references, this would create a retain cycle alice = nil // Both alice and bob are deallocated because of the weak reference bob = nil
+     ```

+4. **Unowned References:**
+   - Unowned references are similar to weak references but assume that the reference will always point to a valid instance.
+   - Unlike weak references, unowned references don't become nil if the instance they reference is deallocated.
+This can lead to crashes if the referenced instance is accessed after deallocation.
+   - Example:
+     ```swift
+     class Apartment {
+         var number: Int
+         var tenant: Person?

+         init(number: Int) {
+             self.number = number
+         }
+     }

+     class Person {
+         var name: String
+         var apartment: Apartment?

+         init(name: String) {
+             self.name = name
+         }
+     }

+     var alice: Person? = Person(name: "Alice")
+     var apartment: Apartment? = Apartment(number: 123)

+     alice?.apartment = apartment
+     apartment?.tenant = alice

+     alice = nil // apartment still has a reference to alice through the unowned reference
+     ```

+5. **Capture Lists and Closures:**
+   - When using closures that capture values from their surrounding context, you may need to use capture lists to avoid retain cycles.
+   - Capture lists specify how values are captured by a closure, using `[weak self]` or `[unowned self]` to prevent strong reference cycles.
+   - Example:
+     ```swift
+     class SomeClass {
+         var closure: (() -> Void)?

+         func setupClosure() {
+             closure = { [weak self] in
+                 self?.doSomething()
+             }
+         }

+         func doSomething() {
+             print("Doing something")
+         }

+         deinit {
+             print("SomeClass instance deallocated")
+         }
+     }

+     var someInstance: SomeClass? = SomeClass()
+     someInstance?.setupClosure()
+     someInstance?.closure?() // The closure is executed, and it doesn't create a strong reference cycle someInstance = nil // SomeClass instance deallocated
+     ```
+By understanding these concepts and using them appropriately, you can effectively manage memory in your Swift code and avoid common memory-related issues.

 ## 15. Closure:
 - Self contained blocks of functionality that can be passed around and used in code.
 - It can capture and store references to any constants and variables from the current context in which they are defined.